Katherine Duer Mackay: Biography

 Mackay became the president of the Equal Franchise Society (EFS), which she founded, in 1908.
 She leased offices for the group's meetings in the Madison Square Building.
-Mackay's involvement in the suffrage movement helped combat the stereotype of suffragists as "frumpy" or "unwomanly".In March 1909, the EFS resolved to work towards suffrage for women in New York, hoping they could pave the way for suffrage across the country by 1914.
+Mackay's involvement in the suffrage movement helped combat the stereotype of suffragists as "frumpy" or "unwomanly".
+She also drew other wealthy women into the suffrage movement, working with Harriot Stanton Blatch to recruit the society women of New York.
+She recruited new EFS members from her home, convincing Florence Harriman, Anne Harriman Vanderbilt, and Alva Belmont.
+In March 1909, the EFS resolved to work towards suffrage for women in New York, hoping they could pave the way for suffrage across the country by 1914.
 Mackay encouraged people to become educated about suffrage and organized a series of lectures at the Garden Theater.
+She did not want to participate in Blatch's 1910 suffrage parade but allowed the EFS to help fund it.
+Mackay did volunteer for other events by fundraising, speaking, writing letters to newspapers, and answering the EFS's mail.
 By 1911, she found that being the president of EFS was too time consuming for her, but she retained her membership in the group.
 Speculation that Mackay left EFS for reasons other than demands on her time included her apparent "dissatisfaction over the management of the campaign to get suffrage bills passed by the Legislature."

 Dr. Joseph A. Blake became the personal physician for Clarence Mackay and operated on him twice.
 Gossip about a possible illicit relationship between the physician of Clarence Mackay, Dr. Blake, and Katherine Mackay had started in the summer of 1911.
 Prior to that, Blake and his wife had already lived apart for several years.
 Hints that Katherine and Clarence Mackay were separating came in July 1913.
 Mackay was sued by Catherine Ketcham Blake for the alienation of affections of her husband in 1913 for the sum of $1,000,000.
 Answering the claims of Catherine Blake, Mackay said that Joseph Blake had stopped loving his wife many years ago because of her temper and "death threats".
 Catherine Blake dropped the suit later that year.
 Mackay and her husband, Clarence, were divorced in February 1914.
 She also gave up her American citizenship.
 Full custody of their three children, Katherine Duer, Ellin Duer and John William, was given to Clarence Mackay.
 On November 28, 1914, she married Blake in Paris.